 Influencers don’t force themselves upon an audience.
 They are an “opt-in” network.
 Their audience chooses to follow their blog or Twitter handle.
 Thus, their audience is engaged and is there to hear about the topic being discussed.
 Hence, the need for a contextual fit.

-I want to note that there is a lot of market research coming out about mid-level influencers.
-These are the influencers who have a decent reach but don’t have such a large audience that they can’t nurture relationships with their audience and harness loyalty.
+I want to note that there is a lot of market research coming out about mid-level influencers (between 50k-250k followers).
+These are the social media influencers who have a decent reach but don’t have such a large audience that they can’t nurture relationships with their audience and harness loyalty.
 A loyal audience soaks up recommendations like a dry sponge.
 If in doubt, these are the influencers you should aim for.

 Social Media Monitoring

-Social media monitoring also allows you to find influencers who advocate for the genre or niche you outlined in step 1.
+Social media monitoring also allows you to find influencers who advocate for the genre or niche you outlined in the first step.
 For example, someone may post and tweet heavily about yoga gear but not mention your website as an awesome place to buy yoga apparel or equipment.
 Well, this is someone you want to engage with and expose your brand to.

 Identify the hashtags that your target influencers are using.
 For my company, I follow #bloggeroutreach and #influencemktg.
 By tuning in to the conversations surrounding these hashtags, I have not only identified active talkers in these categories, but I’ve also identified blog topics that I wrote to appeal to these influencers as well.